slackalaxy/crux-ports-3.6.1/README.md

 * **scientific**: academic programs for biologists and chemists
 * **xfce_4.12**: I like to have a GTK2 desktop, so here it is

-There are 4 ports that are unversioned, they simply use the latest tar- ball available:
+There are 4 ports that are unversioned, they simply use the latest tarball available:

 * [custom/google-chrome](custom/google-chrome)
 * [custom/mplayer](custom/mplayer)
 * [custom/viber](custom/viber)
 * [custom/zoom-linux](custom/zoom-linux)

+Therefore .signature and .footprint may mismatch.
 I can extract the version number from the archive, but it's just simpler to do it that way.
 This can change of course.